Teaneck, New Jersey: Private schools

 Teaneck is home to the Metropolitan Campus of Fairleigh Dickinson University, which straddles the Hackensack River in Teaneck and Hackensack.
 The campus served 4,114 undergraduates and 2,350 graduate students.

-Private Orthodox Jewish day schools include the Torah Academy of Bergen County (for boys in grades 9–12) which completed an $8 million expansion project at the start of the 2013–2014 school year that doubled the size of the school, adding new classrooms and an additional gym to accommodate the record enrollment of 293 students, with room for expansion for the several years ahead.Schwartz, Bracha.
-"TABC Chanukat HaBayit in Time For Chanukah", The Jewish Link of Bergen County, November 28, 2013.
-Accessed December 18, 2013.
-Ma'ayanot Yeshiva High School, located on the same section of Palisades avenue, serves girls in grades 9–12.
+Teaneck is also home to four private Orthodox Jewish day schools and/or high schools.
+Those schools include Torah Academy of Bergen County (for boys in grades 9–12) which completed an $8 million expansion project at the start of the 2013–2014 school year that doubled the size of the school, adding new classrooms and an additional gym to accommodate the record enrollment of 293 students, with room for expansion for the several years ahead.
+The SINAI Special Needs Institute, a school specializing in the education of students with learning disabilities and other special needs, is hosted in the same building.
+Ma'ayanot Yeshiva High School, located on the same section of Palisade Avenue, serves girls in grades 9–12.
 In 2016, Yeshivat He'atid, a private K–8 Jewish day school, moved from Bergenfield to Teaneck, taking over an empty data center building near TABC and Ma'ayanot.
 The school employs a blended learning model.
 With enrollment growing from 116 to 600 students in under a decade, the school began an expansion project in 2021.
 Yeshivas Heichal HaTorah, another high school, opened in September 2013 at the Teaneck Jewish Center with an initial enrollment of 17 students.
+A post high school program, called Yeshivas Bais Mordechai (and formerly called Yeshiva Gedolah of Teaneck), opened in 2005 on Palisade Avenue.

 The Community School is a private school, founded in 1968 to serve the bright child with learning and attentional disabilities.
 Both the lower school and high school are in Teaneck.

 Teaneck was home to the Metropolitan Schechter High School, a co-ed Conservative Jewish high school, which closed its doors in August 2007 due to fundraising problems.

 Al-Ghazaly High School, a co-ed religious day school for seventh through twelfth grades founded in 1984, was located on 441 North Street, serving the Muslim community from the greater Teaneck area.
-The school relocated to a larger facility in Wayne and opened its doors to students in September 2013, with the Teaneck facility repurposed to serve students in pre-Kindergarten through eighth grade with the name of Academy of Greatness and Excellence which is also an Islamic school.Al-Ghazaly High School, The Islamic Education Foundation of New Jersey.
-Accessed December 19, 2013.
+The school relocated to a larger facility in Wayne and opened its doors to students in September 2013, with the Teaneck facility repurposed to serve students in pre-Kindergarten through eighth grade with the name of Academy of Greatness and Excellence, which is also an Islamic school.